(This post is adapted from a post published on our previous blog on 1/11/2014.)

 Thousands had lost their jobs under E.O.
 10450 by 1957, when Franklin E. Kameny, a young veteran with a new PhD in astronomy, started his dream job as an astronomer with the U.S. Army Map Service.
 But just a few months in, the U.S. Civil Service Commission started to suspect that Kameny might be gay.
 Investigators asked him about his relationships with men, but Kameny wouldn’t answer, explaining that “these were matters of his own personal life…having no relation to his performance in the position for which he was hired.”
 The Army disagreed and fired Kameny in 1958 for “immoral conduct.”

 He quickly appealed to federal courts and lost twice, but when his case reached the Supreme Court in 1960, Kameny decided to try something groundbreaking: instead of denying he was gay (as fired workers often did), he’d argue that the government had no business declaring homosexuality as immoral.
-The Court wouldn’t review his claim (accessible in full here), but Kameny had already made history; his was the Supreme Court’s first civil rights claim based on sexual orientation.
+The Court wouldn’t review his claim (accessible in full in the National Archives Catalog), but Kameny had already made history; his was the Supreme Court’s first civil rights claim based on sexual orientation.

 Being fired under E.O.
 10450 – and fighting back in court – shifted Kameny’s entire life plan; he became a full-time, lifelong activist for gay rights.
 Less than a year after his case was dismissed, he formed the grassroots advocacy group the Mattachine Society of Washington and set his sights on equal treatment and employment rights for gay Americans.
 Kameny sent letters arguing his case to officials across the entire government – including at the very top – and the John F. Kennedy administration received its first letter from Kameny a few months after the Inauguration.
 The letter, the first of several that are now part of our archives, was the start of his group’s effort “to stand up for their rights and freedoms.”
 Kameny explained: